edisonpapers/edison-and-the-bug/README.md

 .ve-media https://edisondigital.rutgers.edu/iiif/NV18015 right width=60% seq=2 height=300px fit=cover

 Edison's telephone receiver proved especially susceptible to bugs.
 As with his quadruplex Edison designed bugs traps or as he described it in one case, a "Boog Troup."

-He became sufficiently exasperated that he even drew
+.ve-media https://edisondigital.rutgers.edu/iiif/NV18091 right width=60% height=300px fit=cover

+In the fall of 1878, his nephew Charlie Edison became the primary experimenter on the receiver and in one of his notes, he drew a "double breasted Bug".

 # Edison's Definition of a Bug